SUI-Components/sui/packages/sui-ssr/README.md

   - **`criticalCSS.protocol`** (`undefined`): Define the protocol used to make the request to the microservice for generating the Critical CSS.
   - **`criticalCSS.host`** (`undefined`): Define the HOST used to make the request to the microservice for generating the Critical CSS.
   - **`criticalCSS.blackListURLs`** (`undefined`): Array of RegEx of URLs.
 If some of these URLs match with the current page URL, this feature will be disabled for that page.
 This is useful to enable CriticalCSS in your site just for a few pages.
+  - **`criticalCSS.blackListRoutePaths`** (`undefined`): Array of route paths.
+If one of these route paths matches with any of the current path `renderProps.routes` tree from the spa router routes, criticalCSS will be disabled.
+This is useful to disable CriticalCSS in your site just for the chosen route paths.
   - **`criticalCSS.customHeaders`** (`undefined`): Object containing all the custom headers you want to send to the Critical CSS service in order to make it work without any limitation or regarding any requirement your target URL needs.

 - **`dynamicsURLS`** (`[]`): Array of allowed urls in order to make them be rendered dynamically based on the Dynamic Rendering guidelines by Google: https://developers.google.com/search/docs/guides/dynamic-rendering